MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-setup-clients.md

 search.appverid: MET150
 ms.custom:
 ms.assetid:
-description: Set up SharePoint Migration Orchestration clients
+description: Set up multiple Migration Manager clients
 ---

 # Setting up individual Migration clients

-The Migration Center centralizes the management of large file share migrations by configuring one or computers or VMs as migration “clients”.
+The Migration Manager centralizes the management of large file share migrations by configuring one or computers or VMs as migration “clients”.
 A setup file is downloaded and installed each computer.
 After each agent is successfully installed, it is referred to a migration "client" computer in the tool.
-The Migration Center can then execute and monitor the migrations, automatically load balancing the task across the pool of clients have been configured.
+The Migration Manager can then execute and monitor the migrations, automatically load balancing the task across the pool of clients have been configured.

 ## Before you begin